Pathologists' Assistant (M.S.)

-In addition, the following course work must have been successfully completed with a grade of “B” (3.0) or higher in order to be considered for admission.
-Science prerequisites listed below must be completed within the six years prior to the date of applying to this degree program.
+In addition, the following course work must have been successfully completed with a grade of C or higher in order to be considered for admission.
+Prerequisites listed below must be completed within the six years prior to the date of applying to this degree program.

 Program Deadlines: All prerequisite coursework must be completed by May 1st for fall admission consideration.

-The Master of Science in Pathologists’ Assistant is offered under a Plan C option, requiring successful completion of eighty-four credits in course work over two years or six semesters.
+The Master of Science in Pathologists’ Assistant is offered under a Plan C option and requires completion of the following course work.
 All course work must be completed in accordance with the academic procedures of the Graduate School governing graduate scholarship and degrees and the College of Pharmacy and Health Sciences.
 A grade of ‘C’ in any graduate course is unacceptable.

 |PAA 5020||Applied General Pathology||3|

 |PAA 7060||Human Anatomy and Physiology for Pathologists' Assistants||4|